 - Biliary intraductal radiofrequency ablation (RFA) for palliation of bile duct cancers.

 - Endoscopic Submucosal Dissection (ESD) of gastric, colorectal and esophageal lesions in carefully selected cases.

 - Endoscopic Mucosal Resection (EMR)/hybrid deep dissection of colorectal (complex endoluminal polyp resection for large, defiant, and flat polyps) and duodenal lesions.

 - Device Assisted Single Balloon Deep Enteroscopy (antegrade and retrograde) to evaluate and treat obscure small bowel bleeding and procurement of tissue for diagnosis of abnormalities identified at Video Capsule (PillCam).
 Also to aid other therapeutic interventions in patients with postsurgical anatomy that included ERCP and access to excluded stomach remnant in patients who had gastric bypass or other similar types of “stomach surgery”.

 Excellence in Endoscopy

 Dr. Ramberan’s goal is to continue to establish new partnerships and work collaboratively with gastroenterology colleagues and other specialists to build and grow a reputable program of quality and excellence in advanced therapeutic and interventional digestive endoscopy while embracing and adopting new technologies, new techniques, and cutting-edge intervention.
 Quality metrics are prospectively collected for all procedures and periodically reviewed to ensure quality and safety outcomes.
-He continues to strive to maintain the consistent success in achieving the desired goal, exceeding the recommended minimum threshold of defined quality metrics such and adenoma and sessile serrated adenoma detection rate (ADR/SSADR), cannulation of desired ducts, and success at therapy during ERCP procedures and low rates of post ERCP pancreatitis, high yield cellular adequacy and the diagnostic yield on a single pass during EUS fine-needle biopsy (EUS FNB) with rapid in-room evaluation.
+He continues to strive to maintain consistent success in achieving the desired goal, exceeding the recommended minimum threshold of defined quality metrics such and adenoma and sessile serrated adenoma detection rate (ADR/SSADR), cannulation of desired ducts, and success at therapy during ERCP procedures and low rates of post ERCP pancreatitis, high yield cellular adequacy and the diagnostic yield on a single pass during EUS fine-needle biopsy (EUS FNB) with rapid in-room evaluation; and effective technique in complex endoluminal resections of neoplasms to reduce risk of recurrence.
 Additionally, the goal of facilitating easy patient access with not only seamless, expeditious, and compassionate but also personalized care and follow up remains a consistent top priority of Dr. Ramberan for the service he provides.